 - Project Management

 - Flexible Ramp-Up & Ramp-Down

-In other words, you outsource to get a proven software development process so you can focus on your own core competency.
+In other words, you outsource to get a proven custom software development process so you can focus on your own core competency.

 But this is all getting rather expensive.
 For a ten employee programming team with a relatively low average salary of $70K you will be spending more than a $1M per year.
 Local domestic outsourcing can be over $2M.

 Of course the Internet has changed all this and global software development outsourcing.
 The internet was truly a “disruptive technology” that costs so much less that people are willing to put up with imperfections like time zone and cultural differences.

 But how imperfect and how much less expensive?
 What is reasonable cost for an outsourced programming team in another part of the world?